Back to all posts

 Choose the south if the match is the product.
 Choose central if the city is the product.

 It sits south of Roma and Condesa, feels calmer and more residential, and is usually more practical for apartment-first stays.
 You get groceries, taquerias, pharmacies, local restaurants, easier value logic, and less pressure to pay for the famous-name neighborhood.
-For World Cup guests, the key point is that Narvarte can reduce some southbound friction without giving up central Mexico City entirely.

-Roma Norte and Condesa: Best for the Full CDMX Trip
+Roma Norte and Condesa: best for the full CDMX trip

 Roma Norte and Condesa are still the easiest recommendation for many first-time visitors.
 They are not closest to Estadio Azteca, but they are better for the other 90% of the trip.